arkaan27/data-engineering-pipeline/README.md

 ## Architectures

-Add Docker implementation - need to learn how to use docker
+Add Docker implementation - I need to learn how to use docker and implement it

 Docker implementation will enable deployment of application to any location.
-Better to use than anaconda.
+It is better to use than anaconda/miniconda3.

 Use of ECS & ECK on AWS is also possible through docker.

 ## Pipeline